-<TX2>Concerning the first aspect, it is important to recall that, according to Husserl, the now “is always and essentially a border-point of an extent of time” (Hua X, p.
+Concerning the first aspect, it is important to recall that, according to Husserl, the now “is always and essentially a border-point of an extent of time” (1969, p.
 72).
 Any approach to the relation between Husserl’s phenomenology and mindfulness should not overlook the husserlian notion of an “extended present” (the present with its triple intentionality) as one of his main contributions to the analysis of time consciousness.
 Hence, when we speak of the “present” we should consider the difference between the present as “extended” and the present as “punctual” (as a “border-point” in the continuum of time).
 For Husserl, the temporal phases of consciousness are not punctual and are not a disconnected succession.
 Every now phase has a halo of retentions and protentions, otherwise the experience of temporal objects could not be explained.
 In this sense, the now conceived in isolation is an ideal limit.
 This does not mean that focusing on present moment experience is not possible.
-Even if structurally the data that is given in the now is necessarily followed by a chain of retentions and stretches towards the future in protentions, we can concentrate on the present as the originary instance of giveness.
+Even if structurally the data that is given in the now is necessarily followed by a chain of retentions and stretches toward the future in protentions, we can concentrate on the present as the originary instance of giveness.
 As I understand, Husserl´s main contributions to conceptualizing this possibility comes hand in hand with his understanding of attention as a modification that can favor what is given in the now and turn the now experience clear and distinct.

-<H2>Making the now experience “patent”.
-The reflective function of attention
+Making the Now Experience “Patent”: The Reflective Function of Attention